Eye Health Central

 Blepharitis Treatment

-• Lid Hygiene - Twice a day, mix one drop of no-tears baby shampoo into a cup of very warm water.
-Use this mixture and a soft clean washcloth to gently and thoroughly wash your eyelids.
+• Lid Hygiene - Many eye care professionals now recommend commercially available eyelid cleansing wipes or lid-cleaning solutions specifically designed for blepharitis, although diluted baby shampoo may still be advised in some cases.
+Follow the advice of your optometrist or ophthalmologist.
 If a crust is forming, use a very warm compress of plain water for a few minutes before washing your lids.
 This will help ease discomfort and make the crust easier to wipe away.
 Never use harsher soaps on your eyelids, as this will strip away all the skin oils and leave you susceptible to dry, itchy, irritated lids.

 • Good Housekeeping Protocols - You should change to a fresh pillowcase every night when you are experiencing a bout of blepharitis.
-This can help stop the irritation from spreading to your other eye and it will also help stop the irritant from being reintroduced into the affected eye as you sleep.
-If your blepharitis is being caused by Demodex, you will want to change your bedding daily and encase your mattress in a mite-proof protective cover.
+This can help stop the irritation from spreading to your other eye, and it will also help stop the irritant from being reintroduced into the affected eye as you sleep.
+If your blepharitis is being caused by Demodex, might want to wash pillowcases regularly and replace them more frequently during a flare-up, changing your bedding daily and encase your mattress in a mite-proof protective cover, can also help.

 • Behavioural Changes - There are two big changes you can make to help your eyelids recover and stop a recurrence before it starts.
 First, train yourself to stop touching your eyes.
 If you need to attend to your contact lenses, flush out an irritant or pluck out an errant eyelash, do so only after carefully scrubbing your hands.
 Second, give up eye makeup, if this is not possible, try reducing eye makeup or using a Hypoallergenic range of eye makeup.

 Makeup can clog the oil glands in your eyelids and flake off into your tear film.
-Both can cause raging blepharitis and leave you open to infections and corneal scarring.
+Both can cause severe blepharitis and leave you open to infections and corneal scarring.

 Once your blepharitis has resolved, you should get into the habit of